gthecht/DeepMineSweeper/README.md

     Non-trainable params: 0
     _________________________________________________________________
-    Train on 360000 samples, validate on 40000 samples WARNING:tensorflow:From C:\Anaconda\envs\tf-cpu\lib\site-packages\tensorflow\python\ops\math_ops.py:3066: to_int32 (from tensorflow.python.ops.math_ops) is deprecated and will be removed in a future version.
+    Train on 360000 samples, validate on 40000 samples Epoch 1/10
-    Instructions for updating:
-    Use tf.cast instead.
-    Epoch 1/10
     359936/360000 [============================>.] - ETA: 0s - loss: 0.0630 - acc: 0.9140
     Epoch 00001: saving model to .\checkpoint9\cp.ckpt
-    WARNING:tensorflow:From C:\Anaconda\envs\tf-cpu\lib\site-packages\tensorflow\python\keras\engine\network.py:1436: update_checkpoint_state (from tensorflow.python.training.checkpoint_management) is deprecated and will be removed in a future version.
-    Instructions for updating:
-    Use tf.train.CheckpointManager to manage checkpoints rather than manually editing the Checkpoint proto.
     360000/360000 [==============================] - 1740s 5ms/sample - loss: 0.0630 - acc: 0.9140 - val_loss: 0.0510 - val_acc: 0.9308
     Epoch 2/10
     359936/360000 [============================>.] - ETA: 0s - loss: 0.0490 - acc: 0.9339